genropy/genro-storage/README.md

 ## Origins

-genro-storage is extracted and modernized from [Genropy](https://github.com/genropy/genropy), a Python web framework with 6+ years of production battle-testing.
+genro-storage is extracted and modernized from [Genropy](https://github.com/genropy/genropy), a Python web framework in production since 2006 (19+ years).
+The storage abstraction layer was introduced in 2018 and has been battle-tested in production for 6+ years.
 We're making this powerful storage abstraction available as a standalone library for the wider Python community.

 ## Development Status